 This fishing rod offers better balance and assures a lighter feel.
 It is made with a combination of graphite and fiberglass, making it powerful and sensitive.
 The 6’ medium spinning rod feels very balanced in your hands.

 Its clear tip design responds even to the lightest nibble and stroke and improves the strength of this rod.
-Its Eva grip handle is lightweight and durable and ensures all-day comfort while bottom fishing.
+It also has an Eva grip handle that is light hence ensuring all-day comfort while bottom fishing.
 The rod is also versatile, and it can be used with all types of lines.

 Additionally, the rod has Ugly Tuff guides that eliminate insert pop-outs for ease of use.
 Its classic diamond wind and sleek form make it eye-catching and very stylish.

 - The rod has a beautiful design and is very stylish.

 - It’s clear tip design ensures high sensitivity and strength.